CoyoteStark25/HR-Data-Report/README.md

 - Off all job roles, Manager had the most due for promotion and the most due for layoff.
 - Sales Executive role had the most number of employees.

-## You can view a live version of the dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiNGQ0ZDc0MTItYzdkZS00YTViLTlkZmYtYzQwY2JhMzI5YzAxIiwidCI6Ijk5ZGRhNWRkLTYzNDYtNDc3OC04OTVmLWNkNGNiNjBhNDQxNiJ9)
+## You can view a live version of the report [here](https://app.powerbi.com/view?r=eyJrIjoiNGQ0ZDc0MTItYzdkZS00YTViLTlkZmYtYzQwY2JhMzI5YzAxIiwidCI6Ijk5ZGRhNWRkLTYzNDYtNDc3OC04OTVmLWNkNGNiNjBhNDQxNiJ9)